txoof/epd_display/README.md

 ## Supported Screens
 All supported waveshare screens are only supported in 1 bit (black and white) mode.
 Grayscale and color output is not supported at this time.

 Some WaveShare screens that support color output will also work with with the non-colored driver.
 Using the 1 bit driver can yield significantly better update speeds.
-For example: the `epd2in7b` screen takes around 15 seconds to update, but can be driven by the `epd2in7` driver  in 1-bit mode which takes less than 2 seconds to update.
+For example: the `epd2in7b` screen takes around 15 seconds to update even when refreshing a 1 bit image, but can be run using the `epd2in7` driver in 1-bit mode which takes less than 2 seconds to update.

 | WaveShare Screen |
 |:-|